petermchale/igv-grid/README.md

 creating screenshots from headless browsers.
 One solution is to use a service to render thumbnails from the headless browser, e.g., [browserless](https://www.browserless.io/).
-But a better solution is probably to replace the headless-browser approach with a python tool for creating genomics thumbnails, [BamSnap](https://bamsnap.readthedocs.io/en/latest/).
+But a better solution is probably to replace the headless-browser approach with a python tool for creating genomics thumbnails: [BamSnap](https://bamsnap.readthedocs.io/en/latest/).

 ## Acknowledgements